Between Bites

 dsc07000.JPG

 The last time Chris and I bonded with Carlo and Shiela as a couple was during our trip almost a year ago to Subic.
 We stayed there for one night and went on a Zoobic Safari adventure the next day.
-I had so much fun bonding with another couple, which we can very much relate with.
+I had so much fun bonding with another couple, who we can very much relate with.
 The next trip boiling with this couple might be an out-of-the-country thing, which will be very exciting!

 dsc07012.JPG